-October 1, 2019: Today the Medical College of Wisconsin's IRB approved an Amendment to add our first batch of enrolling sites!
+October 1, 2019: Today the Medical College of Wisconsin's IRB approved an Amendment to add our first batch of participating sites!
 We look forward to training, onboarding, and eventually announcing active enrollment at the following sites: University of Maryland - Baltimore, University of North Carolina - Chapel Hill, Medical City Dallas, University of Colorado - Denver, Leland Stanford Junior University, University of South Florida and University of Michigan - Ann Arbor.

 August 30, 2019: The full grant application has been submitted to the March of Dimes!
 All 26 participating sites are included in the submission.
 We look forward to receiving notice of award in the coming months.